Hardgainer Knowledge Base

 MV Maintenance Performance ≈ stable, low fatigue Maintain baseline; ideal for deload/transitions

-MEV Start of adaptation Slight + reps/load at RIR 2–3 Progressively increase from here
+MEV Start of adaptation Slight gain in reps/load at RIR 2–3 Progressively increase from here

 MAV Maximum useful adaptation Good gains, fatigue noticeable, controlled Short peak phase; keep quality strict